matlegault/figma-variables-hex-to-alias/README.md

 ## About this plugin
 Help convert all Figma Variable hexes to aliases from another collection (of color primitives usually).

+This is useful when converting your Styles to Variables, and wanting to create a hierarchy across collections by using Aliases (references) from one Collection to another.

 ![12-18-tc0gl-vw67e](https://github.com/matlegault/variable-hexes-to-aliases/assets/1365625/b8d7231a-1da7-47a6-a7ce-a01088e549d0)